MariBerry/crem-ml/README.md

 How To Use
 -----------
+Activate conda environment:

+`$ conda activate crem_ml_env_py370`

+`$ cd ~/path_to_crem-ml/`

 Main script is called *optimizer.py*.
 Create a config file.
+For quick-start create  *config.yml* with default parameters by running.

+`$ python optimizer.py -d -n -o `
+-d is config creation mode, -n is the  number of optimization targets, 1,2,3 etc. - o is (optional) working directory.
+More info:

+`$ python optimizer.py --help`

-For quick-start template *config.yml* with default parameters can be used User needs to enter only task-specific parameters, i.e. working directory, model paths, in case of using desirability for selection -  desirability strings
-(instructons how to create a string - see *Config file structure and description of input  parameters.*) etc.
+In created file, the user needs to fill only task-specific parameters, i.e. seed molecules sdf, model paths; in case of using desirability method -  desirability strings (instructions how to create a string - see *Config file structure and description of input  parameters.*).
 Example configs for  several use-cases are provided as well in 'examples/' folder, together with all the input data to run those cases.

 `example_crem_ml.ipynb` contains an example of optimization and analysis of results.

-Activate conda environment:

-`$ conda activate crem_ml_env_py370`

- and run:

-`$ cd ~/path_to_crem-ml/`
+Then run optimizer in optimization mode

 `$ python optimizer.py -i ~/path_to_config/config.yaml`